 New Car Lemon Law in Colorado

-- The defect must impair the vehicle’s use or decrease the market value of the car.
+- The defect must substantially impair the vehicle’s use or decrease the market value of the car.

 - The defect must arise within one year of purchasing the vehicle or delivery of the car, whichever is later.